-No matter how better I become at holding my breath for a longer time period, it turns out that I always end up taking that last whiff of eternal disgust before making it out for my rescue.
-I just hate dirty disgusting toilets.
+No matter how better I become at holding my breath for a longer time period, it turns out that I always end up taking that last whiff of eternal disgust before making it out to the rescue.
+I hate dirty disgusting toilets.
 And they hold the first position in this list of reasons I hate travelling in India (or the reasons I hate India).

 Getting Off The Bus